nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 Another way of avoiding such problems altogether is to use _code_ blocks for math -- their contents are left untouched by Markdown anyway.
-In fact, this is how GitLab handles their [math support](https://docs.gitlab.com/ee/user/markdown.html#math):
+In fact, this is how GitLab handle their [math support](https://docs.gitlab.com/ee/user/markdown.html#math):

 ````markdown